mikenoethiger/errorprop/readme.md

 # Quick start

-The following is an example which calculates the gravitational acceleration from pendulum period and length measurements.
+The following is an example which calculates the gravitational acceleration $g$ from pendulum period $T$ and length $l$ measurements using the following relationship:

 $$
 g = \frac{4\pi^2 l}{T^2}
 $$

-Error propagation is done automatically.
+Error propagation for $g$ is done automatically.

 ```python
 >>> from errorprop import *